jetbase-io/jetbase-laravel-rest/README.md

 Then go to [http://localhost:8000](http://localhost:8000) in your browser

 ## Nginx config
 If your want use nginx.
-There is a basic example of nginx config.
+There is a basic example of nginx config.<br>
-In all bellow examples instead `jetbase-rest.app` use your real domain.
+*In all bellow examples instead `jetbase-rest.app` use your real domain.*
 ```
 cd /etc/nginx/sites-available
 sudo nano jetbase-rest.app